About the ISU Didactic Program in Dietetics (DPD)

 Description of the Program

 The DPD is planned for completion in 8 semesters or 4 academic years with a minimum of 120 credit hours.
 The first 2 years are prerequisite courses along with general education requirements.
 The final 2 years include the professional courses of the program.
 Applications for a seat in the professional section of the program are reviewed every spring and seats are awarded for fall semester for senior status and the following fall semester for junior status.
 Applications from transfer students from other colleges and universities are also considered for the professional section if prerequisites are completed and minimum GPA requirements (3.0 or higher) and no course grade lower than a C- are met.
 See the Admissions section for more details.

 Interested students should schedule a meeting with the Program Director or other program advisor for an explanation of the profession, program requirements and course completion plan.

 The mission of the Idaho State University DPD is to educate individuals through didactic and practical experiences in food and nutrition and to develop visionary and competent graduates who will be prepared for supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist.

 Prepare graduates to perform proficiently in a dietetic supervised practice program in preparation to be a competent entry-level dietitian nutritionist.

 2. At least 70% of program graduates apply for admission to a supervised practice program prior to

-- At least 60% of DPD graduates who apply to a supervised practice program will be accepted to a supervised practice program within 12 months of graduation.
+3. At least 60% of program graduates are admitted to a supervised practice program within 12

 5. At least 70 % of responding graduates will report an aggregate score of 4 or higher out of 5